Meet the LUFA Team

 AT LEFT: Jess is standing in front of to a propped up dead tree branch in Dongling Park in Shenyang, Lioning, China, during the Urban Forests and Sustainability International Symposium in May 2016.

-Elene is an environmental science student at DePaul University with a minor in art.
+Elene is in her final year of her environmental science undergraduate degree at DePaul University concentrating in biology.
 She is currently assisting in the Google Street View project, in which she is analyzing storm damage in trees from the derecho windstorm within Chicago during the summer of 2020.
-Elene has also worked on the conservation care volunteer team at the Chicago Academy of Sciences Peggy Notebaert Nature Museum, where she was responsible for tending to endangered Blanding’s turtles native to the Chicagoland area in the winter of 2019.
-She has also been a part of the butterfly haven horticulture volunteer team at the Peggy Notebaert Nature Museum since the summer of 2019.
-When not fulfilling these roles, Elene continues to build her art portfolio, engages in terrestrial and aquatic gardening, and continues to learn about environmental health and restoring native lands, among other forms of restoration and conservation research throughout the Chicagoland area and beyond.
+Currently Elene is also collecting data and researching for her thesis project, assessing the carbon storage of Harbert Park in Evanston, Illinois after the invasive emerald ash borer beetle has proliferated the area.
+Elene has worked on the conservation care and horticulture volunteer team at the Chicago Academy of Sciences Peggy Notebaert Nature Museum, where she was responsible for tending to endangered Blanding’s turtles native to Chicago and maintaining the flora of the butterfly haven.
+When not fulfilling these roles, Elene continues to build her art portfolio, engages in terrestrial and aquatic gardening, and continues to learn about environmental health and restoring native lands throughout Chicago and beyond.

 Photo and bio coming soon!